 221, 222, 223.
 THEOLOGY II.
 This course consists of a thorough study of the basic teachings of the Bible.
 Students will be required to organize their concepts of Bible doctrines and teach them to others, in groups and individually, in class and community.
 Lectures, discussion and seminar methods will be employed.
-Open to Theology or Religion majors and minors.
+Open only to Theology majors.
 Three credits; autumn, winter, spring.